KhronosGroup/OpenXR-SDK/README.md

 # OpenXR &reg; Software Development Kit (SDK) Project

-[NOTE: This repository contains components that may eventually be assembled into an SDK, but are currently not being packaged into a distributable SDK.]
+**_NOTE: This repository contains components that will eventually be assembled into an OpenXR SDK, but are currently not organized nor packaged as a distributable SDK._**

 This repository contains source code and build scripts for implementations of the OpenXR loader, validation layers, and code samples.

 The authoritative public repository is located at https://github.com/KhronosGroup/OpenXR-SDK/.
-It hosts public Issue tracker, and accepts patches (Pull Requests) from the general public.
+It hosts the public Issue tracker, and accepts patches (Pull Requests) from the general public.

 ## Directory Structure